 FYI: It can look a lot like the flu.

 Since it was first reported in Wuhan, China, in December 2019, the novel coronavirus (COVID-19) has become a global health issue.
-As of April 3, it has sickened more than one million people and claimed more than 50,000 deaths worldwide, reports the World Health Organization (WHO).
+As of July 14, it has sickened more than 13 million people and claimed the lives of more than 570,000 worldwide, reports the World Health Organization (WHO).

 What are the symptoms of coronavirus?

 First of all, coronaviruses are a group of different viruses—and the symptoms of the current newsworthy strain of coronavirus, COVID-19, differ from other coronavirus strains.

 Three symptoms—fever, cough, and shortness of breath—were initially recognized as core signs of COVID-19, but it has become increasingly clear that the signs and symptoms of this illness can be quite diverse.
 The CDC has revised and expanded the list of symptoms more than once.
 Fever or chills, cough, and shortness of breath or difficulty breathing are still possible indicators.
 Other signs include: fatigue; muscle or body aches; headache; new loss of taste or smell; sore throat; congestion or runny nose; nausea or vomiting; and diarrhea.